brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 This meta-analysis was conducted according to the preferred reporting items for systematic reviews and meta-analysis (PRISMA) guidelines.
-The initial analysis plan was preregistered on the open science framework.
+The initial analysis plan was preregistered on the Open Science Framework.
-The regression model was written in the probabilistic programming language Stan and fit in R using cmdstanr.
-Posterior draws were processed using Posterior.
-Figures were produced in base R. Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
+The regression model was written in the probabilistic programming language Stan and fit to data using R. Convergence and model diagnostics were assessed according to expert recommendations, and this information is fully reported in the appendix.
+Sensitivity checks for the priors and the likelihood were performed.
 Point estimates are presented using the median of the posterior predictive distribution.
-95% posterior intervals (PI), the Bayesian analogue to frequentist confidence intervals, are presented using the 2.5% and 97.5% quantiles of the posterior distribution.
-The full statistical model as well as computer code to reproduce all analyses and figures is available at github.
+95% posterior intervals (PI), the Bayesian analogue to frequentist confidence intervals, are presented using the 2.5% and 97.5% quantiles of the posterior predictive distribution.
+The full statistical model as well as computer code to reproduce all analyses and figures is available on-line.

 # Results

 ## Search Results

-The initial database and registry search yielded XXX studies.
-Following title and abstract screening, XXX were retained, with 22 remaining after full-text review.
+The initial database and registry search yielded 224 studies.
+Following title and abstract screening, 22 were retained, with the same amount remaining after full-text review.

 ## Risk of Bias